BTRoyal612/assign2/README.md

     - **Command**: `make clean`
     - Use this command to clear all the compiled files, ensuring a fresh state for subsequent compilations and runs.

+#### Address Exception:

+If you encounter an exception that reads `Address already in use`, it suggests that another process on your machine or server is occupying the desired port.
+Here's what you can do:

+1. **Update Port**: Navigate to the relevant configuration or code section and assign a different, available port for testing.

+2. **Wait & Retry**: Sometimes, the port might get free in a short while.
+If you suspect this might be the case, wait for a few moments and execute the test command again.

+It's essential to ensure that the port is available to avoid interference and obtain accurate test results.

 ### Running the System using `make` Commands

 If you wish to witness the system in action using the predefined `make` commands, follow these steps: